-Fujifilm X-T2 versus Sony A6500
+Fujifilm X-T2 vs Sony A6500

-The Fujifilm X-T2 and the Sony Alpha A6500 are two enthusiast cameras that were officially introduced, respectively, in July 2016 and October 2016.
+The Fujifilm X-T2 and the Sony Alpha A6500 are two enthusiast cameras that were revealed to the public, respectively, in July 2016 and October 2016.
 Both the X-T2 and the A6500 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixels.

 Body comparison: Fujifilm X-T2 vs Sony A6500